tgwaAo/detect-arrow/README.md

 "sign_features.npy" is the file of the features to be trained and "sign_target.npy" is the file of targets.
 The file named "sign_ai.pkl" contains a trained gaussian progress classifier, so you do not have to train it for yourself.
-In "cam_data.txt" the length between the "start" (not the peak) and the center of the arrow is the first number and the second is the focal length in pixels, so you should adjust the second value for EVERY RESOLUTION.
+In "cam_data.txt" the length between the "start" (not the peak) and the center of the arrow is the first number and the second is the focal length in pixels, so you should adjust the second value for EVERY RESOLUTION and lense.
 Both values are multiplicated with each other, so the order is not important.
 The file "shape_reference.npy" contains a shape to compare it with found shapes.
 "train_arrows.py" loads features and targets and saves ai as "sign_ai.pkl".
 "extract_features.py" extracts features to use them for comparison in ai.